tjcardinal/mtg-card-database/README.md

 Operations include: adding cards, removing cards, updating card prices, searching cards, and exporting to csv

+Database is stored as mtgdb.db and csv is generated as mtgdb.csv

 # Common usage examples

 Add 4 foil of a card:\